4 Ways To Measure Sales Targets In Salesforce

 That's because I'll show you how to answer three essential questions when it comes to quota management in Salesforce:

-• First, how does historical sales performance stack up against the target?
+- First, how does historical sales performance compare to the target?

-• Third, what is the best way to measure sales versus team, product, territory, and company targets?
+- Third, what is the most effective way to measure sales against salesperson, team, product, territory, and company targets?

 Without this information, you're flying blind.
-Knowing which levers to adjust to hit your sales target is challenging.
+Knowing which levers to adjust to hit your sales target is challenging, to say the least.

 What is a Sales Target?

 I mainly use the word 'target' in this article.
-In your business, you might prefer 'quota.'
+In your business, you might prefer 'quota' or 'budget.'
+You may also talk about 'hitting the number'.

 I assume they are all the same thing here.